jalley64/NewWorldOrderDynastyConstitution/README.md

 ### Trades ###
 - Trades will be processed right away, if collusion is suspected file a report with the commissioner.
 - During the offseason trading is still allowed.
-- Trade deadline begins as soon as the first playoff game starts.
+- There is NO trade deadline
 - Draft picks up to 2 years in the future are tradable.
 - You must have paid that years fee for any draft picks that you trade.
 So if you trade a draft pick that is for the year 2022, then you must have paid the league dues for the 22 season.
 <br><br>